 You should carefully choose the number of interconnects you want in the cluster before you start the configuration process.
 If you decide to change the number of interconnects after you have configured CF across the cluster, you can either bring down CF on each node to do the reconfiguration.
-To stop CF, it is necessary to stop the higher level services (such as RMS, SF, GFS) on each node.
-Therefore, the reconfiguration process is complicated to influence other operations.
+Bringing down CF requires that higher level services, like RMS, SF, and applications, be stopped on that node, so the reconfiguration process is neither trivial nor unobtrusive.